Airports in Pakistan

 What is the smallest airport in Pakistan?

 The smallest airport in Pakistan is Chitral Airpot.
-It is located in the Northern Areas of Khyber Pakhtunkhwa and sits at 2,300 feet above sea level.
-This small airport has beautiful scenic views of nearby lush green valleys and mountains.
+It is located in the northern areas of Khyber Pakhtunkhwa and is 2,300 feet above sea level.
+This small airport offers beautiful scenic views of nearby lush green valleys and mountains.

 Which airport is beautiful in Pakistan?

-One of Pakistan’s most beautiful domestic airports is Skardu Airport.
-It has a 2,230 m elevation.
-From Islamabad, Pakistan International Airlines operates frequent flights.
-The flight lasts for an hour.
+One of Pakistan’s most beautiful domestic airports is Skardu Airport, which is 2,230 m above sea level.
+Pakistan International Airlines operates frequent flights from Islamabad, each lasting an hour.
 However, these flights depend on the weather and frequently get canceled.
 Therefore, keep a backup plan in place just in case.

 Which is the private airport in Pakistan?

-Built attractively outside of Sialkot’s city limits, Pakistan’s first publicly owned airport is Sialkot International Airport.
-A total of 1,014 acres make up the airport’s footprint.
+Built attractively outside Sialkot’s city limits, Sialkot International Airport is Pakistan’s first publicly owned airport.
+Its footprint is 1,014 acres.
 Before the new Islamabad International Airport opened, this airport held the distinction of having Pakistan’s longest runway.
 In addition, it is Pakistan’s first new airport and one of the biggest privately held foreign airbases.

 Which airport has the longest runway in Pakistan?